sjhuang26/thinking-system/README.md

 - Also consider cue X.
   - (anything in the room that isn't A or B)

-Practice the following portals.
+Eventually, you should practice the following portals.

 - ```A&B```
 - ```X&AB```
 - ```AB&A```
 - ```AB&B```

-### Portals (a general skill of cue labelling): procedure
+### Procedure of training exercise

 The portal procedure is defined as a cycle (repeated several times) in a steady **"temporal ping-pong"** rhythm.